AgataMaria/CSNotes-missed-semester/CSNotes-L1.md

 \- let's you remove a file (but not a dir!) - you can use a dir path with the -r flag to do this recursively (to empty a folder)

 **rmdir**
-\- let's you remove a dir... but only if it's empty
+\- let's you remove a dir... but only if it's empty :grin:

 **mkdir**
 \- let's you create a new directory